 One final note on death taxes, 17 states plus Washington DC have their own death taxes.
 If the federal government does not get your estate at death, your state may!

-I update my investment and savings accounts –Many times I meet with folks with multiple savings and brokerage accounts.
+I update my investment and savings accounts – Many times I meet with folks with multiple savings and brokerage accounts.
 I once encountered an individual with dozens of individual brokerage accounts.
 I asked him why he had so many, and he said that “He was told to diversify”; he did not want to have all his money at one institution in case of financial failure.
-With the past two years in mind, I could certainly understand anyone’s concerns, but this should no longer be one since most brokerage firms carry not only the required Securities Investor Protection Corporation (SIPC) insurance on your account but additional amounts through third party insurers.
+I can certainly understand anyone’s concerns, but this should no longer be one since most brokerage firms carry not only the required Securities Investor Protection Corporation (SIPC) insurance on your account but additional amounts through third party insurers.
 Remember, SIPC insurance does not protect you against loss of principal but against losing your account if the brokerage firm goes under.
 Most folks would do well to consolidate their accounts and have one good banking and one good brokerage relationship.

 After the past few years, I would say that it is still more important to diversify your specific investments rather than to worry so much about where they are held.
 Most investors’ mistakes are made on specific investments, not where the money is held.
 Of course, there are exceptions.
 Choose a solid custodian like Charles Schwab, and don’t get so worked up about spreading it around to multiple institutions.
 Additionally, you may want to find yourself a good local bank or credit union for your FDIC/NCUA deposit accounts such as checking and basic savings.

-If you are looking for a bank that will actually pay you some level of interest on your parked cash, you may want to go to one of the online providers such as Ally Bank (this is who I use), Capital One, Discover Financial, American Express or Synchrony.
-They all pay around a 2%+/-Annual Percentage Yield (APY) and offer FDIC insured savings accounts.
+If you are looking for a bank that will actually pay you some level of interest on your parked cash, you may want to go to one of the online providers such as Ally Bank (this is who I use), Capital One, Discover Financial, Simple, or Synchrony.
+Currently, they all pay right under 2% Annual Percentage Yield (APY) and offer FDIC insured savings accounts.

 It is simply a good idea to organize and consolidate all of your accounts.
 This would include brokerage, mutual fund, bank, credit union and retirement accounts.
 It would also be a good idea to locate and organize all of your life insurance policies and estate planning documents.
 I’ll speak to those last two items in a minute.